All-Ireland Intermediate Ladies' Football Championship

 The All-Ireland Intermediate Ladies' Football Championship is a knock-out competition in the game of Ladies' Gaelic football played by women in Ireland.
 The series of games are organised by Ladies' Gaelic Football Association (Irish :Cumann Peil Gael na mBan)) and are played during the summer months with the All-Ireland Final being played on the last Sunday in September or the first Sunday in October in Croke Park, Dublin.

-The winners of the competition are presented with the Mary Quinn Memorial Cup, the early years of which (1991-1996) were known as a Senior B championship.
-It was designated for weaker senior and stronger Junior teams.